thib1984/ytdlmusic/README.md

 ## description

-With ytdlmusic, you can download from YouTube a MP3/OGG music without use browser.
-5 choices are available with a small summary to facilitate the choice.
-You can also use auto mode to download the first item.
+With ytdlmusic, you can download directly from YouTube music files in MP3/OGG format from your terminal, without using your browser.
+By default, it will match your request with a selection of 5 results with a breif summary to choose from or you can use auto mode to download automaticaly the first item.

 ## github